-An analysis of RAPEX was undertaken covering the period January 2012 - September 2012.
+An analysis of RAPEX was undertaken covering the period January 2012 - September 20122.
 A review of references to electrical consumer products was undertaken and the information then categorised to provide consistency with other data used in this report.

 The following categories were established:

-1. Health & beauty
+- 1. Health & beauty

-- 6. Toys

 - 2. Computers & communications equipment

-- Home entertainment equipment

-Cables and connections

 - 3. Lighting & light chains

 - 4. Heating & cooling

 - 5. Kitchen & cooking aids

+- 6. Toys

+- 7. Home entertainment equipment

+- 8. Cables and connections

-- 9. Tools 10.
-Others
+- 9. Tools

+- 10. Other